364 days ago, I was happy and not dealing with a liar.

 He tried to push my hand away as I was cutting him down from the door, he tried to talk once I got him on the ground.
 Then he stopped.
 Everything stopped.
-At some point his neighbour had come over, had heard me shout.
-He called 111 and was crouched on the floor beside me as I did CPR while he talked to the 111 operator.
+At some point his neighbour had come over, had heard me shouting for help.
+He called 111 and was crouched on the floor beside me as I did CPR and he talked to the 111 operator.

 I knew when he was gone.
 When he became so still, so quiet.
 I am glad Josh wasn’t alone when he died.
 But I so wish I had done more, that I had found him sooner.
 Maybe I could have saved him.